-Background: The Day of Epiphany remembers the three wise men’s visit to baby Jesus and his baptism.
+Background: The Day of Epiphany remembers the wise men’s visit to baby Jesus and his baptism.

 Epiphany is also one of the oldest Christian feasts.
 It was celebrated since the end of the second century, before the Christmas holiday was established.

-It commemorates the first two occasions on which Jesus’ divinity was manifested: when the three kings visited infant Jesus in Bethlehem, and when John the Baptist baptized him in the River Jordan.
-The Roman Catholic and Protestant churches emphasize the visit of the Magi when they celebrate the Epiphany.
+It commemorates the first two occasions on which Jesus’ divinity was manifested: when the magi visited infant Jesus in Bethlehem, and when John the Baptist baptized him in the River Jordan.
+The Roman Catholic and Protestant churches emphasize the visit of the magi when they celebrate the Epiphany.
 The Eastern Orthodox churches focus on Jesus’ baptism.

 The point is… God is with us. 🙂

 In 700 BC the Prophet Isaiah wrote… (Isaiah 7:14)

 14 But the Lord will still show you this sign:

 The young woman is pregnant[a] and will give birth to a son.
 She will name him Immanuel.[b]

 Read the passages below on Biblegateway.com and ask yourself,

 “What does it mean if God is with me right now?”